The Tampa Bay Rays are another step closer to building a baseball stadium on land now occupied by Hillsborough College's Dale Mabry campus.

 ALSO READ: Here's a look at renderings for the Rays' proposed ballpark in Tampa

-Attorney General James Uthmeier, a member of the cabinet, agreed that a deal could help college students down the road.
+Uthmeier agreed the proposal would be a better use of the land and could help college students down the road.

 "What's today largely just a bunch of parking lots will be completely renovated to a live, work, entertain district that is going to have significant economic benefit to the state," Uthmeier said.
 "I also think a lot of great opportunities for the students to do internships, apprenticeships, walk right across the street and have job opportunities right there, and at the end of the day, I'm a big fan of keeping the Rays in Florida.
 I know they were looking at other states, other options, and I'm happy we'll be able to keep them in Tampa."

-In a statement, Rays Chief Executive Officer Ken Babby expressed thanks to DeSantis.
+In a statement, Rays CEO Ken Babby expressed thanks to DeSantis.

-The Rays have agreed to pay half the cost of building the estimated $2.3 billion stadium.
-It would include hotels, offices and restaurants, whose tax dollars could be used to eventually pay off the tab.
+The Rays have agreed to pay half the cost of building the estimated $2.3 billion stadium and any overruns.
+The development would include hotels, offices and restaurants, whose tax dollars could be used to eventually pay off the tab.

 "There's going to be a lot of other hurdles that need to go," DeSantis said.
 "I know (HC) is going to be working with the organization.
 I know the organization's going be working with the city and county, and we'll see how all that plays out.
 But I think the vision is compelling, and I think this makes a lot of sense from the state's perspective."

-The proposed development, which would include educational buildings, is portrayed as emulating The Battery Atlanta, a 10-acre mixed-use project the Atlanta Braves developed next to the taxpayer-funded Truist Park northwest of Atlanta.
+The project is portrayed as emulating The Battery Atlanta, a 10-acre mixed-use project the Atlanta Braves developed next to the taxpayer-funded Truist Park northwest of the city.

 ALSO READ: Hillsborough will begin stadium negotiations with the Rays, with cost top of mind